Cleve Dean

 Luther Cleve Dean (December 15, 1953 – May 10, 2011) was an American farmer, professional arm wrestler and strongman from Pavo, Georgia.

 Early life

 Dean grew up on a family farm, raising hogs and harvesting cotton and tobacco, which moulded a strong work ethic and formidable physical strength.
-As a teenager, he carried 100 lb bags of feeds to the hog pens and was already weighing 325 lb at the age of 21.
+As a teenager, he carried 100 lb bags of feeds to the hog pens and already weighed 325 lb at the age of 21.
 He was also reported to have lifted the rear end of their seven-ton John Deere tractor for fun.

 At the age of 22, while working on the farm he suffered a severe back injury, which crushed and fused his 4th and 5th Lumbar vertebrae.
 It reduced his mobility and led to a rapid weight gain to 400 lb.

 Armwrestling career

 Dean was proficient both right and left handed.
 He started his career in the mid 70s in local armwrestling contests and was weighing 450 lb, dwarfing his opponents.
 He entered his first tournament in 1977 where he emerged overall runner-up.
 In 1978 he won world wrist wrestling championship without losing a single match.

 On a supermatch which was held on 15 November 1978 at Silver Slipper casino in Las Vegas, Dean who weighed 480 lb defeated the 6 ft 5 in, 245 lb undefeated world champion Virgil Arciero, 2–0 to become the undisputed king of the table.

 Throughout his career he won around 90 championships, including supermatches against Virgil Arciero, Dan Mason, Rick Zumwalt and many others, and many championship titles including AAA sit-down national title, WAF world title, Yukon Jack world title among others multiple times.
 It was said that during a promotional event in 1983, Dean took on about 500 men off the street who came one after the other and nobody lasted a full second against him.

 Dean enjoyed eight straight years as the undefeated armwrestling world champion and was defeated only a very few times during his entire career, including by John Brzenk and Scott Norton.

 He played a famous cameo appearance in Sylvester Stallone's Over the Top (1987).